Luteal Phase: Why You Feel Awful Before Your Period

 Tracking Tip

 If you're trying to conceive, focus on having sex during the 5 days leading up to ovulation and the day of ovulation.
 This maximizes your chances since sperm will be ready and waiting when the egg is released.
-Apps like Go Go Gaia can help you identify your fertile window by tracking multiple signs including cervical mucus, basal body temperature, and cycle patterns.
+A cycle tracking app can help you identify your fertile window by monitoring cervical mucus, basal body temperature, and cycle patterns together.

-Understanding how these two phases differ can help you make sense of your monthly patterns:
+Understanding how the luteal phase differs from the other phases of your cycle can help you make sense of your monthly patterns:

 Why Tracking Your Luteal Phase Matters